swanhack/bandit/README.md

 Tip: try looking up "multi-armed bandit strategies".
 See how high a score you can get!

+## Challenges
+- Get registered.
+- Start a game.
+- Finish a game.
+- Calculate your "regret" (see the wikipedia page.)
+- Try implementing epsilon-first or epsilon-greedy.
+- Try playing multiple games at once!

 ## API Information
 Register as a user: